Anabella1109/Quiz/README.md

 ## SPECS

 * The program should accept input from the user.
-    * Input Example: 1,1,1
+    * Input Example: input 4 right answers
-    * Output Example: This is an Equilateral triangle
+    * Output Example: Your final score is 8/40
-* The program should recognize positive numbers
-    * Input Example: -1,1,1
-    * Output Example: Please enter positive numbers different from zero only
-* The program should return when a trinangle can't be created
+* The program should recognise right answers
-   * Input Example: 2,3,7
+    * Input Example: input 4 right answers
-    * Output Example: This is not a triangle
+    * Output Example: Your final score is 8/40
-* The program should return an equilateral triangle is detected
-    * Input Example: 2,2,2
-    * Output Example: This an equilateral triangle
-* The program should return when an isosceles triangle is detected
+* The program should recognise wrong answers
-    * Input Example: 2,2,4
+   * Input Example: input 6 wrong answers
-    * Output Example: This is an isosceles
+    * Output Example: Your final score is 28/40
-* The  program should return when a scalene triangle is detected
+* The program should show user the final grade
-    * Input Example: 12,13,14
+    * Input Example: input 20 right answers
-    * Output Example:This is a scalene triangle
+    * Output Example: Your final grade is 40/40

 ## Known Bugs
 There are no known bugs yet.